ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Button State_

 The buttons in the toolbar will indicate the formatting status of the selected text in the editor.
-For example, if the text in the editor is bold and the cursor is placed on the text, the bold button will be indicated as a active state.
+For example, if the text in the editor is bold and the cursor is placed on the text, the bold button will be indicated as an active state.
 The active state is indicated as `block` appearance of the [`nimble-button`](https://nimble.ni.dev/storybook/?path=/docs/button--docs) and inactive state is in `ghost` appearance.
 Refer the below sample screenshot with active bold state.